WilliamMauclet/WilliamMauclet.github.io/readme.md

 *Canvas with background
 *Spaceship
-..*Pixel spaceship
+  *Pixel spaceship
-..*Can move
+  *Can move
-..*Moves with spatial inertia
+  *Moves with spatial inertia
 *Enemy
-..*Structure
-..*Drones
+  *Structure
+  *Drones
-....*Fly around structure
+    *Fly around structure
-....*Are slower than spaceship
+    *Are slower than spaceship
-....*Move and shoot towards spaceship
+    *Move and shoot towards spaceship
-....*If collision with spaceship: hit ....*Rockets/Laser of structure: hit
+    *If collision with spaceship: hit
+    *Rockets/Laser of structure: hit
 *When hit
-....*Explosion animation
+    *Explosion animation
-......*If player
+      *If player
-........*Lives--
+        *Lives--
-..........*if Lives==0: Game over
+          *if Lives==0: Game over
 *Radar
 *zooming